Home » Debra Mackey, 20: Last Seen At NYE Party With Her Family In 1982

-Debra Mackey was described as a fun-loving young woman who was close with her family.
+Debra Mackey was described as a fun-loving young woman close to her family.
 Mary said she was a “happy-go-lucky person” and begged the public to come forward with any bit of information to help the family learn what may have happened to her cousin.

 “These cases get cold but they don’t get forgotten,” said Lubbock Police Department Lt.
 Ray Mendoza.
 “The first thing those officers tried to do was find that case and find out what had happened with it.
 That was a chore in itself because in 1982 that was just a written, handwritten report.
 So, detectives had to go find that report and go to work on it.”

-Debra’s sister Angela Terrell disputes ideas that the young mother walked away from her life of her own accord.
+Debra’s sister, Angela Terrell, disputes the idea that the young mother walked away from her life of her own accord.

 “We loved my sister, she was a people person, she got along with everybody, everybody got along with her.
 I didn’t even know of one enemy that she had,” Angela stated.
 “We have our suspicions about what happened to her.
 She didn’t just jump up and leave, because she loved us and her only child.”

-Please share this story about Debra Mackey to help her family find out what happened that fateful evening.
-She is our sister and her life matters.
+Please share this story about Debra Mackey to help her family discover what happened that fateful evening.
+She is our sister, and her life matters.